Teqball: Ball

 The ball is spherical and must be made of leather or another suitable material and has a latex bladder with a butyl valve.
-The ball is a regular sized 5 football, which has a lower pressure (between 0.3 and 0.5 atmospheres) than a normal football.
+The ball is a regular size-5 football, but kept at a lower pressure [between 0.3 and 0.5 atm] than it would be for football.

 Intellectual property

 Unlike equipment in traditional sports, the design of the teqball table is patented, so only Teqball International or others with a license from Teqball Holding SARL may legally manufacture tables.
-The name "teqball" itself is trademarked, giving the trademark holder control over who may advertise teqball events or otherwise use the name in public.
+The name "teqball" itself is trademarked, giving the trademark holder control over who may advertise teqball events.
 The teqball inventors view these legal restrictions as essential to their efforts to grow the sport.

 Competitions

 Teqball World Championships

-The Teqball World Championships is an annual competition organised by FITEQ.
+The Teqball World Championships is an annual competition organised by FITEQ since 2017.

-The Teqball World Championships has both Singles and Doubles competitions with men and women participating together.
+The Teqball World Championships has both Singles and Doubles competitions as well as Mixed Doubles.
 The first Teqball World Championships was held in Budapest, Hungary in 2017 with more than 20 participating nations.
 The 2018 version of the event was held from 12 to 13 October in Reims, France with a total of 90 players participating.

 The 2019 Teqball World Championships took place from 6–8 December in Budapest.
 Around 160 athletes representing 58 countries competed across singles, doubles and mixed doubles events.

 FITEQ has taken the decision to postpone the 2020 Teqball World Championships due to the ongoing uncertainty and restrictions related to the COVID-19 pandemic.

+2023 Teqball World Championships was organized outside Europe, for the first time, in Bangkok, Thailand.